RFA for Sidney Pestka, M’61 Term Fellowship

 - Engage in a research project

-- Complete the Master of Science in Translational Research (MTR)
+- Complete the Master of Science in Translational Research (MSTR)

 - For trainees pursuing a T1 research project testing basic research findings for clinical effect (i.e. preclinical, first in human, proof of concept, phase 1) and whose research is focused on the elucidation of mechanistic and therapeutic aspects of disease processes.

-Applicants are encouraged to contact Rachel Bastian, Administrative Director for Education,
+Applicants are encouraged to contact Rachel McGarrigle, Director of Education,

 to discuss their learning objectives and career goals.